jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Reverse Hash Lookup Table</figcaption>

 By adding a large number of passwords and their hashes to the table the attacker can then rapidly search the table for the corresponding `Hash` in the user table and, if found, retrieve the corresponding `Password` from the reverse hash lookup table.

-# Password Length

-If all users' passwords where strong then reverse hash lookups would be ineffective.
-If this was the case it would introduce usability issues as it's difficult to remember long random passwords.
-It may introduce new security issues also as users may potentially store them electronically, or forget them, introducing more customer support requests.
-For now we will allow the users to use any length of password.

 # Rainbow Tables